biopython/biopython.github.io/wiki/GitMigration.md

 ------------------------------------

 Once you have Git installed on your machine, you can obtain the code and start developing.
-Since the code is hosted at GitHub, however, you can take advantage of the features offered by GitHub by signing up for GitHub account.
-While, a GitHub account is completely optional and not required for obtaining the Biopython code or participating in development, by using a GitHub account you enable all other Biopython developers to track (and review) your changes to the code base.
+Since the code is hosted at GitHub, however, you may wish to take advantage of the site's offered features by signing up for a GitHub account.
+While a GitHub account is completely optional and not required for obtaining the Biopython code or participating in development, a GitHub account will enable all other Biopython developers to track (and review) your changes to the code base, and will help you track other developers' contributions.
 This fosters a social, collaborative environment for the Biopython community.

 If you don't already have a GitHub account, you can create one [here](http://github.com/plans) (the free plan is absolutely enough).